YeastarCarol/Yeastar-S-Series-API-Guide-en/api_sample/hotel_wake-up_service/modify-an-alarm.md

-### Modify an Alarm（新增内容） {#modify-an-alarm}
+### Modify an Alarm {#modify-an-alarm}

-Through this interface, developers could modify extension's alarm. （新增）
+Through this interface, developers could modify an extension's alarm.

 Note: can only modify one extension's alarm at a time.